System Progressive Protection

 - Location 1 (the file is renamed to "iexplore.exe", since most spyware does not block this file)

 Alternative System Progressive Protection removal method:

 Before downloading automatic remover, enter a retrieved license key in registration window of System Progressive Protection.
-Click "registration" button at the top of the main window of System Progressive Protection and enter this key: AA39754E-715219CE If this key won't activate this fake antivirus program, it may be that you are dealing with a newer version of this rogue.
+Click the "registration" button at the top of the main window of System Progressive Protection and enter this key: AA39754E-715219CE If this key fails to activate this fake antivirus program, you may be dealing with a newer version of this rogue.
 You can proceed to the next step without entering this key.
 Entering the registration key will not remove the infection, but will help the removal process.
-Note, that if you copy this key to clipboard and click "registration" button System Progressive Protection may automatically detect your copied key and will thank you for registration.
+Note, that if you copy this key to the clipboard and click the "registration" button, System Progressive Protection may automatically detect your copied key and thank you for registration.